 The School prepares an annual budget based on the expected funded enrollment for the year.
-The budget anticipated enrollment of 150 students.
-Actual enrollment was 102 students.
-The original budget did not include the \$130,000 contribution from Palm Acres Charter High School that was approved by the School's common board of directors.
+The revised budget anticipated the actual enrollment of 133 students.
+The budget did not include the \$20,000 contribution from Palm Acres Charter High School that was approved by the School's common board of directors.